-Services that are covered for you What you must pay when you get these services 484-7977 or on the web at members.nationsbenefits.com/hap to schedule an appointment. from a specialty care physician. to schedule an appointment.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs (continued) programs Care Management program &amp; instructions for making referrals to Care Management, please call (800) 288-2902 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are \$0 copay per Medicare- covered diagnostic hearing covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+You must obtain your hearing aids from a NationsHearing provider.
+Please contact NationsBenefits by phone toll-free at 1-877-484-7977 (TTY: 711) or visit their website at members.nationsbenefits.com/hap to schedule an appointment.
 Covered Services include: One (1) routine hearing exam per calendar year.
 Fitting and evaluation for hearing aids per calendar year Up to two (2) hearing aids per calendar year.
-Copayment will depend upon the technology level.
-Hearing aid purchases include: 3 follow-up visits within first year of initial fitting date 60-day trial period from date of fitting 60 batteries per year per aid (3-year supply) 3-year manufacturer repair warranty 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) Hearing aids not subject to the maximum out-of-pocket. physician. \$0 copay per annual routine hearing exam from a NationsHearing provider.
+Hearing aid purchases include: 3 follow-up visits within first year of initial fitting date 60-day trial period from date of fitting 60 batteries for non-rechargeable devices per year per aid (3-year supply) 3-year manufacturer repair warranty 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) Hearing aids are not subject to the maximum out-of-pocket. and balance evaluations exam from a primary care physician. \$35 copay per Medicare- covered diagnostic hearing exam and balance evaluations from a specialty care provider.
 Audiology diagnostic services are not routine hearing services and are not provided by a NationsHearing provider.
 If you receive these medical audiology diagnostic services other cost sharing may apply.
-If you see a hearing provider that is part of a hospital-based practice, you will pay your outpatient hospital facility cost share.
-Please also refer to "Outpatient Hospital Services" within this Medical Benefits Chart for more coverage information. \$0 copay per annual hearing aid evaluation and fitting exam with a NationsHearing provider. \$0 copay per aid for Value technology you select. \$175 copay per aid for Basic technology level. \$1,075 copay per aid for Prime technology level. \$1,075 copay per aid for Advanced technology level.
+If you see a hearing provider that is part of a hospital- based practice, you will pay your outpatient hospital facility cost share.
+Please also refer to " Outpatient Hospital Services " within this Medical Benefits Chart for more coverage information.
+Must use NationsHearing for all hearing aid services. \$0 copay per annual routine